Krosnoz/ClaimEpicGame/README.md

 * [DeviceAuthGenerator](https://github.com/xMistt/DeviceAuthGenerator/releases)

 ## Developper
-0. Start DeviceAuthGenerator.exe and log into Epic Game Account, you should have a "device_auths.json" file created.
+0. Start DeviceAuthGenerator.exe at the root of this folder and log-in into Epic Game Account, you should have a "device_auths.json" file created.
 1. Run `npm install`
 2. Run `npm start`